-An amended return is used to make corrections on the previous year’s tax return to provide more representationally faithful information.
-An amended return can increase tax benefits or tax liability, depending on the amendment.
+An amended return is filed with the tax authority to make corrections to a previous year’s tax return.
+The tax return’s amended version can increase tax benefits or tax liability, depending on the amendment.

-To file an amended return, an individual must fill out a 1040X form, and a corporation must fill out a Form 1120X.
-The statute of limitations on amended returns is the later date within three years after the original return due date, or within two years of the reduction of tax liability.
+To file an amended return in the US, an individual must fill out a 1040X form, and a corporation must fill out a Form 1120X.
+The statute of limitations on amended returns is the later date of three years after the original return due date or two years of the reduction of tax liability.

-- A taxpayer can file an amended return through filling out a Form 1040X.
+- An individual taxpayer can file an amended return by filling out a Form 1040X.

-- The statute of limitations on an amended return is the later date three years after the original return due date or within two years of the last tax payment.
+- The statute of limitations on an amended return is the later date of three years after the original return due date or two years of the last tax payment.

-- Amended returns are often made to correct an error in a previous return, a change in deductions, a switch in filing status, and adjustment of tax credits.
+- Amended returns are often made to correct an error in a previous return, a change in deductions, a switch in filing status, and/or an adjustment of tax credit.

 Primary Reasons for an Amended Return